MovieLabs/OMC/Docs/Best-Practices.md

 **Punctuation**
-Punctuation should be avoided in all naming, do not use hyphens, spaces, underscores, etc. Some database systems require these to be escaped and there is variability across systems in how punctuation is treated as well as how it is sometime represent on screen.
+Punctuation should be avoided in all attribute terms, do not use hyphens, spaces, underscores, etc..
+Some systems require these to be escaped or removed and there is variability across systems in how punctuation is treated as well as how it is sometimes represent ed on screen.

 Avoid the use of additional symbols prepended or appended to names.
 For example, it is not uncommon to see $ prepended in JSON schemas ($id).
 However what is convention in one system rarely translates to other forms of serialization or databases.
+JSON schema itself uses this convention, this helps avoids any confusion between a the schema itself and the schema definition.